05K4R/wader-functions/API.md

 ```

 ## updateRepost
 Update a repost, or create it if it doesn't exist.
-Also updates or creates the corresponding track and reposter profile.
+Also updates or creates the corresponding track, reposter, and uploader profile.

 ### Input
 ```